DIY anime style backpack

 Trim the projecting edges of the padding and the lining fabrics.
 Fold the long side piece in two and find its center.
 Join the center of the long piece to the top of the backpack and baste the panels, leaving allowance on the right side.
 Having reached the center on the bottom side, mark the crossline and cut the extra material, leaving 1 cm for seam allowance.
 Sew the piece in the center and baste it to another panel of the backpack.
 Prepare a rectangular piece of fabric for the strap.
 Baste the hanger to the back side.

 Straight stitch through all layers.
 Trim the edges and finish them with the bias binding.
-Read about different ways of attaching the binding in the Sewing: a bias binding article (coming soon!).
+Read about different ways of attaching the binding here:

 Original text by Irina Lisitsa